Electric Aviation Deep Dive: The Programs Actually Flying in 2026

 Joby S4 — the eVTOL leader

-Joby is the most-certified eVTOL program in the US, with the longest flight-test history (>30,000 hours) and a clearer cert path than peers.
-4 seats, 240 km range at 200 mph cruise — that's the sweet spot for trips like Manhattan-to-JFK that take 60 minutes by car and 7 minutes by S4.
+Joby is the most-certified eVTOL program in the US, with the longest flight-test history (over 50,000 hours of testing) and a clearer cert path than peers.
+4 passenger seats, 240 km range at 200 mph cruise — that's the sweet spot for trips like Manhattan-to-JFK that take 60 minutes by car and 7 minutes by S4.

 Launch markets: NYC and LA in 2026, with Delta Air Lines as the launch partner (passengers book through Delta).
 Toyota is a strategic investor and has helped on manufacturing scale-up.
 The DoD's Agility Prime program has funded military variant testing since 2020.